edfcbz/template/README.md

 **5 - if some steps were not completed, the steps you would have taken in your approach to complete them**</br>
     * 5.1 - Dockerization was not completed.
 Actions: Improve knowledge about Decker</br>
-    * 5.2 - User authentication was not completed until today (04/21).
-I'll try complete it in 04/22 </br>
+    * 5.2 - User authentication and acess permition was not completed until today (04/21).
+I'll try complete util PM last minute in 04/22 </br>

 **6 - Any major issues encountered and the solutions found (or not)**</br>
     * 6.1 - Date format in Analytics.py file was not valid for database.
 Was created a function to convert in valid date</br>
     * 6.2 - New visitor in Analytic.py file is string while the Entity is Boolean.
 Was created a function that read the value as 'Yes' or 'No' and setting 0 or 1</br>
     * 6.3 - Amount field has commas "," as separator.
 This was the easiest to solve using replace method</br>

 ## 🛠️ Tools Technical Requirements</br>